Aiyanu/Aiyanu/README.md

-- 👋 Hi, I’m @Aiyanu
+-Hi I am Iyanu
-- 👀 I’m interested in Programming
+-I'm currently learning web development
-- 🌱 I’m currently learning JavaScript
+- The key is building different web components
-- 💞️ I’m looking to collaborate on ...
+- add
-- 📫 How to reach me aiyanu1.00@gmail.com
+- Persistence

 <!---
 Aiyanu/Aiyanu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.